2025 May 31, 4:42 PM

 Fixing easy mistakes improves skill dramatically

-Easy mistakes are frequent amongst all skill practitioners, usually even up to 90th percentile.
+Easy mistakes are frequent amongst almost all skill practitioners, usually even up to 90th percentile.
 Thus, identifying and fixing stupid mistakes is among the simplest and most important methods for becoming top percentile.
 Some examples of rapid skill ascent from fixing easy mistakes:

-Identifying easy mistakes
+How to identify easy mistakes

 Further reading of stupid mistakes